 The final specific mention of this phrase is in section 101, in a revelation responding to the Saints being driven from their homes in Jackson County, Missouri.
-The following verses assure the Saints that, despite their forcible ejection from the place where they had begun to
+The following verses assure the Saints that, despite their forcible ejection from the place where they had begun to build the city of New Jerusalem, it will not be moved, but rather will continue as the central gathering place from which Zion will eventually extend herself to fill the earth: 113

-Zion shall not be moved out of her place, notwithstanding her children are scattered ...
+Zion shall not be moved out of her place, notwithstanding her children are scattered...

-And behold, there is none other place appointed ... for the work of the gathering of my saints -
+And behold, there is none other place appointed... for the work of the gathering of my saints-

-Until ... there is found no more room for them; and then I have other places which I will appoint unto them, and they shall be called stakes, for the curtains or the strength of Zion.
+Until... there is found no more room for them; and then I have other places which I will appoint unto them, and they shall be called stakes, for the curtains or the strength of Zion.

-Behold it is my will, that all they who call on my name ... should gather together, and stand in holy places;
+Behold it is my will, that all they who call on my name... should gather together, and stand in holy places;

-And prepare for the revelation ... when ... all flesh shall see me together.
+And prepare for the revelation... when... all flesh shall see me together.